+FIG. 7.
+Snapshots of the vorticity compo-

-In the stationary case in Fig. 9, two predominant peaks are observed at S1.
-The maximum peak at 6.653 Hz, and the smaller peak exists at 3.327 Hz, which is close to the first natural frequency of the splitter-plate structure of $f{n,1} = 3.236$ Hz. the smaller peak frequency is half of the other large peak frequency.
-The same maximum peak frequency at 6.653 Hz is also seen for S3.
-Despite a peak at 3.327 Hz also exists at S3, its normalized magnitude is nearly negligible than that at S1.
-Looking at S2, only one peak is recognized at 3.327 Hz.
-The results convey that the shear layer mainly contains vortices at the two frequencies identified in the PSDs.
-The vortices at the lower frequency are flushed down along the splitter plate and, then, excite the plate vibration.
-Meanwhile, when the other vortices at the higher frequencies move downstream, they go outwards away from the splitter plate and therefore have a limited influence on the plate vibration.
-This effect is visualized in terms of the vorticity component $\omega_z$ in Fig. 7.
+frequencies identified in the PSDs.
+The vortices at the lower frequency are flushed down along the splitter plate and then excite the plate vibration.
+Meanwhile, when the other vortices at the higher frequencies move downstream, they go outward away from the splitter plate and, therefore, have a limited influence on the plate vibration.
+This effect is visualized in terms of the vorticity component ω_z in Fig. 7.
 The probe point, S1, is in the region where the leading- and trailing-edge shear layers interact with each other, and the leading-edge vortices occur on the outer side with respect to those trailing-edge ones.
 Therefore, it is reasonable to deduce that S1 captures the characteristic frequencies of both shear layers, namely, the two predominant peak frequencies.
-And S3 presents the characteristic frequency of the leading-edge shear layer.
-At S2, the vortices from the two sides of the square body merge together, and the merged wake is characterized with the peak frequency of 3.327 Hz.
+S3 presents the characteristic frequency of the leading-edge shear layer.
+At S2, the vortices from the two sides of the square body merge together, and the merged wake is characterized with a peak frequency of 3.327 Hz.